polocallens/room-acoustic-characterization/README.md

 ## General info
 The acoustical character of a room is important in many situations that we often do not pay attention to.
 Acoustic properties are however an important aspect of room design.
 They are closely related to speech intelligibility and music reproduction quality in an enclosed space.

-Logitech's Ultimate Ears brand develop portable speakers.
-Such devices are made to be used in many different environments such as indoor or outdoor, or in different sized rooms that might have not been optimized for sound quality.
+Portable speakers are made to be used in many different environments such as indoor or outdoor, or in different sized rooms that might have not been optimized for sound quality.
 Thus, Designing versatile speakers with the goal of having the best possible sound reproduction involves taking room acoustic parameters into consideration.

 Each room has its own signature that correspond to its response to an excitation over every frequency.
 This is called the room impulse response.
 It is due to the reverberation of the sound on the walls and the absorption due to the materials and objects of a room.
 In consequence, any played sound or spoken sentence in a room will be subject to modulations.